Result visualization¶

 ¶

-Similarly to logs2plot.py
+Similarly as in logs2plot.py

 , you can generate visualizations using the F4PGA Database Visualizer.